sergio11/safedrive_drowsiness_detection/README.md

   - You need a **seamless, end-to-end detection system**.

 ## 🚀 **Let’s Dive In!** 🚀
 Both models are powerful tools for **driver drowsiness detection**, and each offers unique benefits.
 The choice of approach depends on your specific goals, dataset, and available resources.
-Now, let's explore the code and see how these models work in practice! 🔍